iGardening Logo Large Transparent Background

 Frequently Asked Questions

 A: Philadelphus ‘Pearls of Perfume’ is a delightful flowering shrub known for its sweet-scented blooms.
-It is often sought after in the UK for its gorgeous white flowers that fill your garden with a floral fragrance during the summer months.
+It is often sought after in the UK for its gorgeous white flowers, filling your garden with a floral fragrance during summer.

-A: You can find ‘Pearls of Perfume’ at various nurseries and online at Swift Plants.
+A: You can find ‘Pearls of Perfume’ at various nurseries and online at Swift Plants and other online plant suppliers.

 A: To grow Philadelphus, plant it in well-drained soil in a sunny spot.
 Regular watering, especially during dry spells, helps its growth.
 Adding well-rotted manure or garden compost can boost development.
 Prune the shrub by removing a fifth of the old and current growth each year to encourage healthy buds.